FundyPhytoPhys/prochlorococcus_o2/Code/Manuscript_O2.md

 ### Spectral Waveband {.unnumbered}

-The representative of HLI clade, *P. marinus* MED4, grew under all spectral wavebands, but grew slower under green light.
+The representative of HLI clade, *P. marinus* MED4, grew under all tested spectral wavebands.
 Growth rates were generally comparable under blue, white LED and red lights when exposed to PAR levels greater than 30 µmol photons m^-2^ s^-1^ for each photoperiod.
 At the lower PAR of 30 µmol photons m^-2^ s^-1^, MED4 grew